casys-utokyo/fadec/README.md

 ### Execution Time

-- Execute C++ implementations by the following commands.
+- Execute C++ implementations by the following commands on ZCU104.

     ```bash
     $ cd /path/to/cpp